Ptosis Surgery Cost and Procedure Guide

 Ptosis of the opposite eye

 After surgery, patients may notice the eyelid of the non-operated eye beginning to droop.
 This can occur as the brain gets used to the new position of the corrected eyelid.
-Despite drooping only being apparent in one eye, both eyes can become affected.
+Despite drooping being apparent in only one eye, both eyes can become affected.

 As with any procedure, there is always the risk that patients may not be happy with the aesthetic results.
-Therefore, it is advised that patients to choose their surgeon carefully and make sure they are aware of all expectations.
+Therefore, it is advised that patients choose their surgeon carefully and make sure they are aware of all expectations.